Vegemite goes home: Oreo maker sells to Australia's Bega

 President Barack Obama once said: "It's horrible."

-Australians abroad commonly bemoan how difficult Vegemite is to find outside their country.
+Australians abroad commonly bemoan how hard Vegemite is to find outside their country.

+Vegemite created a diplomatic hiccup with authorities at a New York airport in 2011.

+"Only problem traveling to NY is that they tried to confiscate our Vegemite at the airport.
+Needed Foreign Ministerial intervention," Kevin Rudd, a former prime minister, Tweeted.

 Although it remains by far the country's most popular yeast-based spread, its market share and sales have slipped in recent years, according to Euromonitor International.
 Last year, Vegemite's sales in Australia were $78.5 million, down from $86.9 million in 2011.